ChrisDuffley/stationPlaylist/readme.md

 ## Track alarms

-By default, NvDA will play a beep if five seconds are left in the track (outro) and/or intro.
+By default, NVDA will play a beep if five seconds are left in the track (outro) and/or intro.
 To configure this value as well as to enable or disable them, press Alt+NVDA+1 or Alt+NVDA+2 to open end of track and song ramp dialogs, respectively.
 In addition, use Studio add-on settings dialog to configure if you'll hear a beep, a message or both when alarms are turned on.

 ## Microphone alarm